andrewharvey/abs2pgsql/2011-census/README.md

 * Mesh Block Counts
 * Socio-Economic Indexes for Areas (SEIFA)

-I plan to support them as well, when they are released,
+The first one is supported, and the second one will be when it is released,

 To actually use these scripts to load the data, you first need the data.
 You can either download it from my [DataPack DVD mirror](http://tianjara.net/data/abs/)